 4. The Reaping

 This follows an artist commissioned to do a portrait of a young woman, so he goes off to an estate and does the job.
-However, when he is there, the people living there are slightly strange about how they’re acting.
+However, when he is there, the people living there are slightly strange about their actions.
 So the story goes from there.
 It’s one that you want to go into without knowing too much.
-When you start reading it, it’s very sweet and cozy.
+When you start reading it, it’s lovely and cozy.
 Moreover, it’s very character-focused and slow-paced.

-You get to see the characters’ similarities between this man and Terry Maitland from The Outsider.
+You can see the characters’ similarities between this man and Terry Maitland from The Outsider.
 When I read the beginning, I wasn’t sure if it was for me.
-I thought about putting it down, but then the story went to where it was going, and I loved it so much again.
+I thought about putting it down, but then the story went to where it was going, and I loved it again.
 The ending was brilliant and very enjoyable.
 It’s more of a vintage horror book and worth it.

 Author: Bernard Taylor